-9.1 Encryption: All data files containing personal data files are encrypted as are any files despatched to our customers.
+9.1 Encryption: All data files containing personal data files are encrypted as are any files dispatched to our customers.

 9.2 Access: Files are maintained on password protected personal computers with passwords changed every 60 days.
 All access is restricted to employees, each of whom is trained in our data privacy policies and whose employment contracts specify their adherence to these policies.

 We do not provide any external access to our primary databases, the majority of which are maintained on our internal computers.
 Some client owned files are maintained in secure environments on the cloud to facilitate their access.